 Always Choose Adventure

 Punky didn’t cry after the waterfall incident, in fact she changed into her bathing suit and jumped into the water.
 She didn’t require a pep talk or coaching about not being afraid.
 It was a quick instance that wouldn’t define our day or the rest of our adventure.
-Later on this trip, she went on to ride a horse by herself, climb down more jagged rocks into a hidden beach cove and snorkeled for the first time.
+Days later, she went on to ride a horse by herself, climb down more jagged rocks into a hidden beach cove and snorkeled for the first time.

 Instagram will have you believe that these adventures of ours are filled with beaches, museums and laughter.
 The truth is we trip, we fall, we run like crazy to make our flights.
 There are tears but sometimes there aren’t.
 We weigh the risks and choose to take every possible adventure that will reinforce the girls’ personal and even physical strengths.